UUinc/GestionDeStock-PFA/README.md

 ## Credits

-This project was developed by Yahya Lazrek, Yousra Elbarraq and Ouassima Aboukhair under the guidance of Dr. Mohammed Ameksa.
+This project was developed by <a href="https://github.com/UUinc" target="_blank">Yahya Lazrek</a>, <a href="https://github.com/yousraeb" target="_blank">Yousra Elbarraq</a> and <a href="https://github.com/OuassimaAboukhair" target="_blank">Ouassima Aboukhair</a> under the guidance of Dr. Mohammed Ameksa.
 We would like to thank our project guide for his valuable support and guidance throughout the project.

 #### if you have any question feel free to ask :smile: